eltariel/eltariel.github.io/_posts/tech/2022-01-06-strapping-on-the-boots.md

 ---
 layout: post
 title: Strapping On the Boots
-tags: tech pi k8s clu
+tags: tech pi k8s clu bash ansible k3s
 ---

 Part two of my journey into a tasty cluster of Pi is to actually get the software up and running.
 It's pretty easy to